 Hotze Schuil.
-With a length of two meter, his nickname was De Lange ‘the tall one’.
+With a length of two meters, his nickname was De Lange ‘the tall one’.
 Although the people of the Netherlands’ North Sea coast are the tallest people in the world (read our blog post The Giants of Twilight Land), and two meters is thus not that exceptional, it is a height still being noticed.

 Hotze started his kaatsen career when he was a kid.
 He stole a few cents from the wallet of his mother, hoping he would be able to return the money after winning the game without her noticing it.
 Of course, little Hotze did make a profit, and his mother did not notice.
 Again, combine kaatsen with gaming.
-It works.
-Hotze was active in competition between 1942 until 1972, and earned eighty-three king titles.
+It works, like we said earlier.
+Hotze was active in competition between 1942 until 1972, and he earned eighty-three king titles.
 A man who, just after he had started his kaatsen career, went through the five-days horrible bombing of the city of Hamburg in July 1943, after he had been send there as forced labor by the Nazis.
-Later, he survived another bombing, when the submarine bunker in Hamburg, where he was working on, was hit by the Allies.
+Later, he survived another bombing, when the submarine bunker in Hamburg where he was working on, was hit by the Allies.
 That was April 1945.
 After that he fled in the chaos, and walked back home to his town Harlingen.
 The seed for the Frisia Coast Trail was sown.

 Anyway, what the peloteros ‘players’ Pampi Laduche and Inaki Goikoetxea, alias Goiko, are for the Basques, is tall Hotze Schuil for the Frisians.

 Some non-locals might wonder if the Harlingen writer Simon Vestdijk is not more famous, with many books translated into foreign languages.
 The man who wrote faster than his shadow.
 More than two hundred books.
-To answer this popularity test, we took a look at the two statues in Harlingen relating to both men, both Ouwe Seuns.
+To answer this popularity test, we took a look at the two statues in Harlingen relating to both men, to both Ouwe Seuns.
 In fact, Simon Vestdijk does not have his own statue at all.
 The only, tiny, statue is that of the boy Anton Wachter which stands at the Voorstraat St. Easy to overlook.
-It is a stiff standing boy with his school bag under his arm.
+It is a stiff-standing boy with his school bag under his arm.
 Anton Wachter is one of Simon’s, autobiographical, characters.
 Simon the kid.
 In stark contrast to Simon Vestdijk, Hotze Schuil has a real statue of himself.
-Bigger than life, and more than three meters high.
+Bigger than life.
+More than three meters high.
 Of course, the man was already two meters tall in real life.
 A statue full of action and of energy.
 Serving the ball.
 And yes, Hotze is also more famous than the Harlingen vocal sisters Alie en Doetie de Vries.

 Furthermore, Hotze had a striking appearance.
 Not only his length, but also the way he was dressed.
 He never stopped wearing the pre-WW2, traditional black leotards with a white shirt with collar.
 He also wore traditional black socks, instead of spikes.
 It gave him another nickname, held op sokken ‘hero on socks’.
 This was his appearance when all other players on the field were dressed in modern shorts, sport shoes, et cetera for years already.
 Through the years, Hotze had more and more difficulties to find new leotards once the old one was worn-out.
+And then his size.
 The true reason, by the way, why he kept wearing leotards was, according to himself, his white bony legs.

 But maybe the biggest reason why Hotze has made a lasting impression, was his sportsmanship and how he interacted with the public.
 Like many Ouwe Seuns, Hotze too loved the attention, loved the interaction and liked to entertain.
 Not being too serious about anyone, including himself.
 He was communicative, relaxed and humorous, also during the game.
 Even during the finals of the PC in Franeker, he was still relaxed.
 Above, he enjoyed his cigarette and his occasional drink.
 Important ingredients for the seafaring folk of the port town of Harlingen.
 The cafe where you could find Hotze, was Cafe Bambach at the Zuiderhaven ‘southern docks’ in Harlingen.
 The hangout too of Blauwe Koos ‘blue Koos’, a nickname Koos had gotten because he always saw blue of liquor.
 Anyway, it all earned Hotze the support of the public.
 Or, as they say, he knew the psychological aspects of the game.
 That included his insight in how his opponents acted.
 “The way they placed their feet, gave away where the ball would fall,” Hotze said.
 After he had stopped active kaatsen, Hotze refused to sit on benches at the grandstand.
 No, he sat on the grass next the pitch.
 “I want to be in contact with the game,” Hotze explained.